Read the Admission Director's Blog CONTACT US:

 Note: You may submit a photocopy of the original with your application.
 If admitted, you will be required to submit official documentation to World Education Services (WES) for authentication.

-We strongly recommend a TOEFL score of 100 or higher on the Internet-based test (IBT).
+For the TOEFL exam, we require the internet-based test (iBT).
 Ross' TOEFL score reporting code is 1839.

 Ross will accept a PTE score as an alternative to the TOEFL.
 To have scores sent electronically to Ross, indicate "University of Michigan - Ann Arbor" as the recipient.